blurrycontour/zuul-gerrit/doc/source/admin/drivers/pagure.rst

       A boolean value (``true`` or ``false``) that indicates whether the Pull Request must be open or closed in order to be enqueued.

+   .. attr:: tags

+      if present, the list of tags a Pull Request must have.

 Reference pipelines configuration
 ---------------------------------